🧘 Curs nou de Abheda Yoga

 You will see that the information is not hidden, but it is given to you.

-Many hypotheses are phantasmagorical, others are inspired but exaggerated and enough are shy but inspired, but the Truth is becoming clearer and clearer.
+Many hypotheses are phantasmagorical, others are inspired but exaggerated, and enough are timid but inspired, but the Truth is becoming clearer and clearer.

 Keep your discernment and seek the Truth.